huang-xiao-jian/angularLocalStorage/README.md

   storage.bind($scope,'modelKey','storageKey','dirction');
   ```
 4. About data-binding
-  Compare with original version , I had modified all the code about data-binding , for I think it difficult and     confused.
+  Compare with agrublev , I had modified all the code about data-binding for more simple use.
   ```JAVASCRIPT
 	storage.bind($scope,'zero','zero','normal');
 	storage.unbind($scope,'zero','zero','normal');